cponce1600/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The prototype is supposed to track how many candies have been taken from the basket.

+The prototype fails when there are more objects in the Frame of the video

+The reason it fails is because the model is to general.
+It detects any object not just the candy.
+It also hard for it to recognize it is the same piece of candy.
+So if the candy is in frame for to long it will count it multiple times.

+Other scenarios that might cause issues is when multiple candies are taken at once.
+It also does not help that our pi is not powerful enough to catch more frames.
+When a candy is there for to long it will be counted to many times.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+In it’s current iteration the user would notice the uncertainties in the system.
+This is because the system is just to general.

+The user would not be too impacted by a miss classification.
+As long as it doesn’t happen repeatedly it is not to big of an issue.
+We can have different classes for different candy.
+So a candy can be misclassified but as long as it is seen as any candy it is still fine.

+The system can be made better if the model could detect candy itself and not objects.
+This would help it only detect candy and not other things.
+This would help make it more accurate

+The main optimization that would help this would be using a candy specific model.

 ### Part D
 ### Characterize your own Observant system